Patterns (Kelsea Ballerini album): Content

-Ballerini opted for an all-women approach to Patterns, as she co-wrote and co-produced all 15 tracks on the album with Alysa Vanderheym, with additional writing on several songs from Jessie Jo Dillon, Karen Fairchild, and Hillary Lindsey.
+Ballerini opted for an all-women approach to Patterns, as she co-wrote and co-produced all 15 tracks on the album with Alysa Vanderheym, with additional writing on several songs from Jessie Jo Dillon, Karen Fairchild of Little Big Town, and Hillary Lindsey.
 She said the process happened "organically" following a songwriting retreat with her female collaborators, birthing an album "made from womanhood and sisterhood".
 The follow-up to the Rolling Up the Welcome Mat EP (2023) that documented the end of her marriage, Ballerini described Patterns as a "super autobiographical" album, taking the listener on a journey when listened from top-to-bottom.
 She highlighted that the album is "not a love record", saying: "I think the whole record takes you through a very real journey of people that come together that have relational history and public relational history and different upbringings and different family dynamics and all these things, and you come together as adults and you have lives to sort through to be able to build one together.
 And to me, that is the most appealing part of love, sorting through all that and finding those dynamics that you're able to undo those patterns together.
 And I think it's a love record.
 It's just probably not what people are expecting".

 Ballerini credited boyfriend Chase Stokes as being present during the entire creation process for Patterns, and the inspiration for the song "How Much Do You Love Me?" which she declared the "softest song" on the record.
 She referred to "Beg for Your Love" as the record's most vulnerable moment and the next step following "Leave Me Again", the closing track on Rolling Up the Welcome Mat.
 A deluxe re-issue of the album was released on March 7, 2025, which includes "To the Men That Love Women After Heartbreak" and four new bonus tracks.